 The following information is regarding the properties offered for sale.
 Potential purchasers should carefully read this information and evaluate these facts in light of their anticipated use of property:

 - In order to buy a property offered for sale you must have a Written Statement declaring you owe no tax in Collin County.
 This can be obtained from the Property Tax Office.
 The cost is $10.
 To obtain the Written Statement you will need the

 Request for Written Statement filled out and notarized.
 The Tax Office will provide a notary.
 You must present the

 Written Statement to the Constable or Sheriff at the time of sale before they will give you the deed.
 Written Statements are good for 90 days.

-All sales are final except for the normal redemption and the statue of limitations periods (See
+- All sales are final except for the normal redemption and the statute of limitations periods (See

 State Property Tax Code, Section 33.54 Limitation on Actions Relating to Property Sold for Taxes).